mollyliebeskind/Metis_Project1_CTA_Turnstile_EDA/README.md

 WTWY International

-Data:
-MTA Data (Google it!)
+Data: MTA Data (Google it!)
 Additional data sources welcome!

-Skills:
-python and pandas
-visualizations via Matplotlib & seaborn
+Skills:python and pandas visualizations via Matplotlib & seaborn

-Analysis:
-Exploratory Data Analysis
+Analysis: Exploratory Data Analysis

-Deliverable/communication:
-Group presentation (4-5 people per) slide presentation visual and oral communication in group presentations organized project repository
+Deliverable/communication: Group presentation (4-5 people per) slide presentation visual and oral communication in group presentations organized project repository

 We are very excited to see what you will learn and do for Project Benson!